bvmensvoort/LoRaSoundkit/README.md

 #### LMIC
 There are several LIMC LoRaWan libraries.
 I use the LMIC library from MCCI-Catena, because this one is currently best maintained.
-Download the library from https://github.com/mcci-catena/arduino-lmic and put it in your [arduino-path]\libraries\
+Download the library from https://github.com/mcci-catena/arduino-lmic and put it in your [arduino-path]\libraries\ or use the Library Manger `MCCI Arduino LoraWAN Library` and its dependency `MCCI LoraWAN LMIC Library`.

 Take care that you change the frequency plan to Europe (if you are in Europe), because it is defaulted to the US.
 It can be changed in the file [arduino-path]\arduino-lmic-master\project_config\lmic_project_config.h
 ```